-Andrew entered the practice of law after dedicating his early career to helping companies transform energy and environmental risks into opportunities for growth.
-For more than six years, he advised innovators and investors on sustainable business strategy, change management, marketing and design.
-He has helped clients streamline operations, develop compelling brands, and commercialize groundbreaking products—including the Chevrolet Volt.
-Andrew has also been widely cited for his research on the history of the British window tax.
+Andrew entered the practice of law after dedicating his early career to advising innovators and investors on sustainable business strategy, change management, marketing and design.
+He has helped streamline operations, develop compelling brands, and commercialize groundbreaking products—including the Chevrolet Volt.
+Andrew is also a widely-cited author on the history of the British window tax.

 Prior to joining Ropes & Gray, Andrew was an associate in a leading bankruptcy and financial restructuring practice at another international law firm in New York.